 English is also an official language in the Philippines, aside from Filipino; the Philippines is one of the largest English-speaking countries in the world.
-The Filipinos are known for their neutral accent which makes them more appealing for customer service providers.
-As a matter of fact, the Philippines has been ranked No. 1 for the quality of English and cultural affinity (Talent Index, O2P and Everest Group).
-Thanks to the Philippines strong affinity to the Western culture and its shared history with the United States!
+Filipinos are known for their neutral accent which makes them more appealing to customer service providers.
+As a matter of fact, the Philippines has been ranked No. 1 for the quality of English and cultural affinity (Talent Index, O2P, and Everest Group).
+Thanks to the Philippines’ strong affinity to the Western culture and its shared history with the United States!

 3. The Philippines has a well-educated workforce.